George Edward Woodberry: At home

 His summers were spent in Beverly, his winters in Boston, where he lived quietly among a few friends.
-To him younger men go easily, sure that he remembers the days of his own youth and loves theirs the better for it.

 “The critical reach of Mr. Woodberry's mind is well shown in the soundness and judgment of the study of Poe, in the essay on Keats, in the remarkable paper on the Byron centenary, and in the sober admiration for Shelley shot through nearly all he has written.
 In the Threnody, in his sonnets, and single poems like "Victor's Bird," we learn something of his strength and sweetness.
 It has been said of his poetry that there is no "love" in it, and yet the work of his fullest expression, "Agathon", is wholly of Love.
 The spirit of beauty, and a zeal for a wisely tempered democracy—these are on every page.
 In his prose he seems to deliver the burden of what he feels that he ought to say, whether in softness or in firmness; in his verses one may easily discover what most the poet cherishes.
 He takes nobody by storm; like the kingdom of heaven, but unlike so many of his craft, he does not come by violence, either in his personal appearance and manners or in the structure and form of his thought.”